sykhangdha/wp-mangareader-plugin/README.md

 a super simple manga reader that works with most wordpress themes using jQuery(js).
 Check it out here: http://hasky.zya.me/reader/
 * Note: If for some reason the changes are not working just clear your cache for your wordpress website to update/refresh the manga-reader.js file!
+* Recommended themes: Any wordpress theme that uses next_post function.
+These themes by Alx work the best with the reader. https://alx.media/themes/

 # IMPORTANT
 While the reader should work with most themes, please include this code in single-post(usually called single.php in themes) for the reader to work properly.